reportportal/agent-java-testNG/README.md

 **Property description**

-* `rp.endpoint` - the URL for the report portal server (actual link).
+* `rp.endpoint` - the URL for the ReportPortal server (actual link).
-* `rp.api.key` - an access token for Report Portal which is used for user identification.
+* `rp.api.key` - an access token for ReportPortal which is used for user identification.
 It can be found on your report portal user profile page.
 * `rp.project` - a project ID on which the agent will report test launches.
 Must be set to one of your assigned projects.